MadeleineSjoholm/TasteTravel/README.md

 ### Recipe API from Sponacular
 Sponacular is a website that organize and saves recipes.
 TasteTravel fetches recipes from sponacular with the preferences that a user has given.
+PLEASE NOTE: TasteTravel currently uses a randomizing algorithm to try to bypass the request restriction set up by Spoonacular API.
+This means that with every API query sent out, it randomizes the API key.
+In case you try to fetch a recipe and it gives you an error message, that means that the API-key has been used too many times that day.
+In order to continue browsing: simply reload the page.

 ## Sources
 ### Udemy.com